Ryobi 40V Whisper Series 550 CFM Leaf Blower Highlights Quiet Operation

 Want to see our top battery-powered leaf blower recommendations?
 Click here!

-Ryobi specs this model with 125 MPH airspeed and 550 CFM for air volume.
-As usual, we hooked up our handy dandy force meter to see how the performance compares to other blowers.
+Ryobi tells us this model achieves airspeeds up to 125 MPH and an air volume of 550 CFM.
+We hooked it up to our meter force to see how it compares to other blowers.

-Using the 4.0Ah battery that comes in the kit, the brushless motor delivered 9.8 Newtons at full throttle and 13.9 with the turbo button.
-Switching over to a 6.0Ah battery, those values settled in exactly the same, though they did peak a little higher at the very start of the test.
+Using the included 4.0Ah battery, the blower’s brushless motor delivered 9.8 Newtons on High and 13.9 Newtons with turbo mode activated.
+When we switched over to a 6.0Ah battery, we got the same results, but the numbers did peak a little higher at the very start of the test.

-Residential-level gas blowers start around 12 Newtons, so we use that as our benchmark.
-This model from Ryobi exceeds it using the Turbo mode and earns a thumbs up as a gas replacement.
+Most residential-level gas blowers start around 12 Newtons, so we used that number as our benchmark.
+This Ryobi blower exceeds it while in Turbo mode, so if you’re looking for something to replace your old gas model, this one earns a thumbs up from us.

-We did our runtime tests with a 4.0Ah battery.
-On high, we were able to run the blower for 21 minutes, 26 seconds.
-Kicking it up with the Turbo button, it ran for 12 minutes, 43 seconds.
-For the majority of residential lawns up to a 1/2-acre or so, you’ll be in great shape with just one battery.
+We used a 4.0Ah battery for our runtime tests.
+We were able to run the blower on high for 21 minutes, 26 seconds.
+When we kicked it up to Turbo mode, it ran for 12 minutes, 43 seconds.
+That’s plenty of time to cover most residential lawns up to 1/2 an acre on just one battery.

-We like to measure from our operator’s ear (~36 inches) and the numbers always come out higher.
-At full throttle, we measured 72 dB(a) and 80 dB(a) using Turbo.
+We like to measure the noise level from the operator’s ear (or around 36 inches) and our numbers usually come out higher.
+On high, we measured 72 dB(a) and on Turbo we got 80 dB(a).

 Ryobi 40V Whisper Series 550 CFM Leaf Blower Design Notes

-The controls are straightforward with a variable speed trigger and Turbo button.
-There’s no cruise control, so you’ll have to feather the trigger if you want a lower speed than full throttle.
+The controls are pretty straightforward, with a variable speed trigger and a Turbo button.
+One thing we’re missing on this model is cruise control, so you’ll have to feather the trigger if you want a lower speed than you get in High mode.

-The blower weighs 6.7 pounds on its own and adding the 4.0Ah battery brings it up to 9.8 pounds.
-Even though it’s pushing the 10-pound mark, it isn’t burdensome to carry and use.
+This blower weighs in at 6.7 pounds by itself.
+Adding the included 4.0Ah battery brings the total working weight up to 9.8 pounds.
+Although it’s pushing 10 pounds, we found it to be balanced well and not burdensome to carry around and use.

 - Jet fan design